lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_10 Blind a Calculator Project

 This is a text based calculator.
-You start by writing a number and then picking one of the operations
+You start by writing a number and then picking one of the operations; Plus, Minus, Multiply or Devide.